KWARC/GLIF/README.md

 This package requires Python 3.8 (or newer) and this README assumes that this is the default python version.
 If in doubt, use `python3` instead of `python` and `python3 -m pip` instead of `pip`.

-Additionally, `setuptools` is required to install this package.
-This likely came with your Python distribution, but in case it did not use `pip install setuptools` to install it.

 #### GF (optional)

 If you haven't installed GF already, get it from the official [download website](https://www.grammaticalframework.org/download/index.html).